zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

-1. Log into your tenancy using cloud.oracle.com; be sure it has been provisioned to allow Visual Builder Cloud Service and the database and object storage instances also required.
+*  Log into your tenancy using cloud.oracle.com; be sure it has been provisioned to allow Visual Builder Cloud Service and the database and object storage instances also required.
     (check with your tenancy admin if unsure)

-3. From the “Visual Builder” service box there are two ways to open a service console.
+*  From the “Visual Builder” service box there are two ways to open a service console.

  ![](./media/image_c_3.png)

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure C.3.1.1 – Visual Builder service

 One method is to click on the box’s “Visual Builder” text to display an overview page.

 ![](./media/image_c_7.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure C.3.1.2 – Visual Builder Overview

 From the overview page, click the “Open Service Console” button to continue.

 ![](./media/image_c_8.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure C.3.1.3 – Open Service Console button

  Another method is to click the “hamburger” icon
  ![](./media/image_c_9.png) in the lower-right corner of the